As Myanmar changes, PATH is here

 2. Reproductive health and family planning

 Women in Myanmar are struggling to gain control over their sexual and reproductive health and rights.
 It is estimated than nearly a quarter of women of childbearing age have an unmet need for contraception, locally referred to as birth-spacing.
-This results in unintended pregnancies, with many ending in unsafe abortion.
+This results in many unintended pregnancies.
 Myanmar women traditionally give birth at home with a midwife, but for poor women in remote villages too often there is no skilled birth attendant, and newborns and infants die at an alarming rate.

 PATH is working on a number of fronts to make life better for women and girls here.
 The first step is family planning: we are advising government officials on an approach to strategically target public resources, while creating a market for birth control pills, condoms, and other products that some can afford to pay for out of pocket.